Pete-Hall/weekend-jquery-server-calculator/README.md

 Stretch Goals Tasks
 ---
-- Create a new calculator to match the one for Stretch goals and have it function (somewhat) normally
+- [x] ceate a new calculator to match the one for Stretch goals and have it function (somewhat) normally
   - [x] create interface on index.html
   - [x] create equal sign functionality to send equation object to the server
   - [x] create GET request to send the equations2 array
   - [x] send the equations from server to the DOM
-- [x] create math logic on server side - works with 2 numbers (n + x works but n + x * y does not)
+  - [x] create math logic on server side - works with 2 numbers (n + x works but n + x * y does not).
+This is fine for now.
 - [ ] only allow the POST call to happen if all necessary input is ready
   - [x] add to baseline calculator
   - [ ] add to stretch interface (this is gonna be interesting/messy)